Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Illustration of infimum laws for two-headed molecular motors

 \subsubsection{Mechanical equilibrium and chemical driving}

 Now, we consider the opposite case for which the motor is driven out of equilibrium by chemical fuel, while the mechanical force equals zero.

 In this case, the effective affinity $a^\ast_{2\rightarrow 5}$ does not admit a simple thermodynamic interpretation in terms of the nonequilibrium forcing $\Delta \mu$.
-Indeed, the thermodynamic force $\Delta \mu$ determines the microscopic affinity of two edges, namely, $1\rightarrow 2$ and $4\rightarrow 5$, and hence the limiting case of Sec.~\ref{sec:lim2} does not apply here.
+Indeed, the thermodynamic force $\Delta \mu$ acts on two edges, namely, $1\rightarrow 2$ and $4\rightarrow 5$, and hence the limiting case of Sec.~\ref{sec:lim2} does not apply here.
 Consequently, also Eq.~(\ref{eq:aEffT}) that expresses the effective affinity in terms of the thermodynamic force does not hold.

 The fact that $a^\ast_{2\rightarrow 5}$ does not admit a simple thermodynamic expression in terms of the thermodynamic force $\Delta \mu$ is even true when $\Delta \mu \rightarrow 0$.
 Indeed, in the linear response regime